 Derby 101 is an 8-week, non-contact session to train new and/or returning skaters on the fundamental skills of skating for roller derby.
 It is open to all genders and all skill levels aged 18+.
 So whether you haven’t put on skates since the second grade, or are a certified ‘rink-rat’ this is where you start your roller derby journey.

-As of March 16, we are suspending practices due the novel coronavirus pandemic.
-Derby 101 will begin once we resume our regular schedule.
+Regular practices have been suspended due to COVID-19.
+Derby 101 will begin once it's safe to resume our regular schedule.
 Please reach out if you're interested in joining!

 What will we be learning?
 Am I going to get hit?!?